jsmits/github-cli/docs/source/usage.rst

   Options:
-    -h, --help            show this help message and exit -v, --verbose         show issue details (only for list and search commands) [default: False]
+    -h, --help            show this help message and exit -v, --verbose         show issue details (only for show, list and search commands) [default: False]
     -s STATE, --state=STATE
                           specify state (only for list and search (except `all`) commands) choices are: open (o), closed (c), all (a)